 This process requires IT resources from the company and can take a several weeks to setup requiring authorization forms to be completed with each bank.
 Additionally, once files are received, the data still have to be formatted in Excel.

-Outcome // achieves very little automation and time savings
+Outcome: Very little automation and time savings

-- Treasury Management System (TMS)
+Legacy Treasury Management Systems (TMS)

 Implementing a treasury management system allows you to fully automate cash positioning in a single dashboard with reconciliation capabilities.